pfeerick/PADIIoTStamp/README.md

 NOTE: The original version of this fork was tested by George Talusan (gtalusan) to work on `macOS Sierra`.
 I have tested this to work on Windows 10 (1809) using Arduino IDE 1.8.7 using OpenOCD 0.10.0 [2017-08-21] and a pine64 SWD Debugger.
 It is also working on Linux x64 (Ubuntu 18.10) using openocd 0.10 as distributed in the Ubuntu repos.

-If you find any problems, or suggestions on improvements, I accept patches.
+If you find any problems, or suggestions on improvements, I accept pull requests.

 # Usage